 |% Daily Value*|

 |Total Fat 5g||6%|

 |Saturated Fat 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Baked beans are a classic comfort food dish that pairs well with a variety of meats - beef, pork, lamb, even chicken.
-I love this particular recipe because it includes two of my favorite ingredients: maple syrup and bacon.
+We love this particular recipe because it includes two of our favorite ingredients: maple syrup and bacon.
 The recipe is fairly simple and the majority of the long cooking time is spent in the oven.

 This recipe comes from the Culinary Institute of America and is served in their American Bounty Restaurant.